-The district respects the rights of parents and guardians regarding their concerns about controversial topics and shall grant appropriate access to such materials relevant to their student.
+The district shall respect the right of parent(s) or guardian(s) to be informed of controversial issues.
 It is the Board's belief that two-way communication should occur between parent(s)/guardian(s) and school staff regarding controversial topics that are pre-planned or that arise in the classroom setting.
 If concerns regarding a controversial topic persist, the building principal will examine the situation procedurally.